Infinite dimensional finitely forcible graphon: Definitions

 A graph $H$ is {\em decorated} if its vertices are labeled with parts $A_1,\ldots,A_k$.
-The density of a decorated graph $H$ is the probability that randomly chosen $|H|$ vertices induce a subgraph isomorphic to $H$ with its vertices contained in the parts corresponding to the labels, conditioned by the event that the sampled vertices are in the parts corresponding to the labels.
-For example, if $H$ is an edge with vertices labeled with parts $A_1$ and $A_2$, then the density of $H$ is the density of edges between $A_1$ and $A_2$, i.e.,
+The density of a decorated graph $H$ in a graphon $W$ is the probability that the $W$-random graph is the graph $H$ conditioned on the event that all sampled vertices are in the parts corresponding to their labels.
+For example, if $H$ is an edge with its two vertices labeled with parts $A_1$ and $A_2$, then the density of $H$ in $W$ is the density of edges between the parts $A_1$ and $A_2$, i.e.,

-Similarly as in the case of non-decorated graphs, we can define rooted decorated subgraphs and use them in constraints.
-A constraint that uses (rooted or non-rooted) decorated subgraphs is referred to as decorated.
-In~\cite{bib-rademacher}, it is shown that decorated constraints can be used in forcing (also see Lemma~\ref{lemma:decorated} below).
+Similarly as in the case of non-decorated graphs, we can define rooted decorated graphs, rooted decorated density expressions and form constraints using such expressions.
+A constraint that uses (rooted or non-rooted) decorated graphs is referred to as {\em decorated}.
+One of the results from~\cite{bib-rademacher}, which we state as Lemma~\ref{lemma:decorated}, asserts that for every decorated constraint, there exists an equivalent ordinary constraint.

-We depict roots of decorated graphs by squares, and non-root vertices by circles, labeled by the name of the respective part of a graphon.
-The full lines connecting vertices correspond edges, dashed lines to non-edges.
-No connection between two vertices means that both edge or non-edge are allowed between the vertices, i.e., the corresponding density is the sum of the densities of the graphs with and without such edge(s).

-To avoid possible ambiguity, all the graphs in each constraint have the same set of roots and the same connections between the roots.
-A drawing of the graph on the roots is identical for all occurrences of the graph in a constraint to make clear which roots correspond to each other.